 - In-school training is geared to on-the-job experience.

 When you complete the in-school training at Centennial, you will receive a Certificate of Completion.
 At the conclusion of your apprenticeship, you can write the exam for your Certificate of Qualification.
-Passing the Certificate of Qualification exam means you can qualify for a Certificate of Apprenticeship from the Ministry of Training, Colleges and Universities, and that you are certified in your chosen occupation.
+Passing the Certificate of Qualification exam means you can qualify for a Certificate of Apprenticeship from the Ministry of Labour, Training and Skills Development, and that you are certified in your chosen occupation.

 Please note: You cannot apply directly to the college for admission to a traditional apprenticeship.
 You must first be currently employed as an apprentice.